SparkDevNetwork/Avalanche/README.md

 ## Contributing

 New features, wiki improvements or bug fixes welcome!
+Check out the [wiki](https://github.com/secc/Avalanche/wiki) for more information.

-## license
+## License

 Distributed under the Southeast Christian Church License Agreement.
 Plugins and other includes under their respective liscences.